DrakeHooks/CasinoClaim/README.md

 # Installation 🛠️

 1. Install `git` for your operating system.
 Then, install `docker` and `docker-compose` for your operating system.
-You can follow this guide to install docker and docker-compose: https://docs.docker.com/get-docker/ Note: If you are using Windows, i strongly recommend docker desktop for Windows.
+You can follow this guide to install docker and docker-compose: https://docs.docker.com/get-docker/ Note: If you are using Windows, I strongly recommend docker desktop for Windows.

 2. Clone this repository and cd into it:
 ```bash